 My daughters are both on another continent today, celebrating my elder daughter’s birthday together.
 Last year’s birthday sunset sky swirled into an enormous bird.
-I had forgotten that another birthday post, “In the Beginning,” described different facets of the same day.
 As with all our children, her dad saw her first and so I first visualized her through his words.

 Before we married, Jim promised me we would have five boys.